kb674/Fundamental_Project/README.md

             follow_redirects=True)
         self.assertIn(b"master_boarder_3000", reponse.data)
 `````
-Finally the delete functionality is tested by removing the boarder with the longboard_id of 1 and asserts that 'master_skater_1000' will no longer be on the homepage.
+Finally the delete functionality is tested by removing the boarder with the longboard_id of 1 and asserting that 'master_skater_1000' will no longer be on the homepage.
 ````
 class TestDelete(TestBase):
     def test_delete_boarder(self):